 The piano is an intoxicating instrument.
 Those who have played in their youth often harbour a desire to return to it later in life.
 Piano ‘returners’ make up an increasingly large cohort of amateur pianists.
-Whether younger or older, it’s usually fairly easy to pick up again and progress can be swift, proffering the opportunity to fall in love with this majestic instrument (and its colossal repertoire) all over again.
+Whether younger or older, it’s usually fairly easy to pick up again and progress can be swift, proffering the opportunity to fall in love with this majestic instrument, and its colossal repertoire, all over again.

 In Book 1, the technique section focuses on flexibility, posture, and keeping relaxed during practice sessions, with a few warm-up exercises, posture suggestions, and scales, arpeggios, and sight-reading practice tips.
 The theory section offers note reading reminders and exercises, how to keep time, time signatures, and all the information needed to understand the music within the book.

-Each book is divided into four parts, and Book 1 looks like this: Elementary, Late Elementary, Early Intermediate and Intermediate.
+Book 1 and 2 is divided into four parts, and Book 1 looks like this: Elementary, Late Elementary, Early Intermediate and Intermediate.
 Although this course is not necessarily exam based, it’s helpful to know the approximate grades for each level; Elementary is roughly Grades 1 – 2 level (ABRSM exam standard), Late Elementary, Grades 2 – 3, Early Intermediate, Grade 3 – 4, and Intermediate, Grades 4 – 5.

-Each level contains seven pieces (therefore 28 in Book 1); a technical study, an arrangement and a selection of standard repertoire.
+Each level contains seven pieces, therefore 28 in Book 1; a technical study, an arrangement and a selection of standard repertoire.
 My brief was to include a wide variety of styles and genres, so there’s plenty for those who enjoy rock, latin, jazz, blues and even a piece for those who want to try their hand at improvisation.
 I’ve endeavoured to add a number of favourite original works throughout both volumes, and have balanced these with some terrific lesser-known gems.

 The Elementary section includes works by Purcell, Petzold, Bertini, Tchaikovsky, Elgar (an arrangement of Salut d’Amour), a latin number by John Kember and Elena Cobb’s improvisation piece, Super Duck.
 Whilst the Late Elementary portion features Clarke, W.A.
 Mozart, Schumann, Gurlitt, a study by Schytte, a Scott Jopin arrangement and a rock piece by Tim Richards.
 In the Early Intermediate section you can expect to find works by J.S.
 Bach, Gounod, Chopin, a study by Lemoine, The Sailor’s Hornpipe (an arrangement), a ragtime piece by John Kember, and a blues number by Mike Readdy.
 And the final collection, Intermediate, offers Clementi, Burgmuller, Satie, a study by Czerny, an arrangement of Mozart’s A Little Night Music, a rock piece by Jurgen Moser and a minimalist inspired Contemporary piece (Karma from Digressions) by myself.